Orika Africa

 Kilimanjaro rises to 5,895m and remains one of the world's most attainable high-altitude summits, requiring no technical climbing experience — see our Tanzania natural wonders guide for routes nearby

-Tarangire holds Africa's highest elephant density outside Botswana, with ancient baobab trees framing herds that can number in the hundreds
+Tarangire holds Africa's highest elephant density outside Botswana, with ancient baobab trees framing some of the continent's largest elephant herds

 Ruaha National Park is one of Africa's great off-circuit destinations, with outstanding lion populations and some of the continent's most consistent wild dog sightings